webdiscus/html-bundler-webpack-plugin/README.md

 ```

 Possible values:
-- `false` - the default value disable minification
+- `false` - disable minification
 - `true` - enable minification with default options
 - `auto` - in `development` mode disable minification, in `production` mode enable minification
-- `{}` - the object to set custom options, this object are merged with default options, see [options reference](https://github.com/terser/html-minifier-terser#options-quick-reference)
+- `{}` - an object to set custom options, this object are merged with `default options`, see [options reference](https://github.com/terser/html-minifier-terser#options-quick-reference)

 <a id="option-extractComments" name="option-extractComments" href="#option-extractComments"></a>